kj2013/claff-diplomacy/README.md

 A part of the AffCon Workshop @ AAAI 2021 for Affect in Collaborative Creation

 We introduce the CLAff-Diplomacy dataset this year, which examines the role of affect in inter- and intra-team trust.
 It builds on the Diplomacy dataset (Peskov, Cheng, Elgohary, Barrow, Danescu-Niculescu-Mizil, & Boyd-Graber, 2020; Niculae, Kumar, Boyd-Graber, & Danescu-Niculescu-Mizil, 2015 ) with additional annotations, and derived outcomes related to collaboration.
+This dataset is in English.

 **Registration Deadline Nov 4, 2020**